 “It was a queer youth program that really saved my life as a 16-year-old high school dropout with no clear direction,” Ortiz-Fonseca expressed the importance of this series to LGBTQ Nation.

 Kikis with Louie has a wide range of episodes to choose from.
-I watched a few of them and was instantly impacted by how concise Ortiz-Fonseca and his guests are in whatever topic that is at hand.
-One of the episodes of this woke web-series that really caught my attention was the one with Reggie Bullock.
+I watched a few of them and was instantly impacted by how concise Ortiz-Fonseca and his guests are in whatever topic is at hand.
+One of the episodes of this woke web series that really caught my attention was the one with Reggie Bullock.

 Reggie Bullock is an NBA player who plays for the Detroit Pistons.
-Bullock is now an avid ally for the queer people, especially for the trans community.
-However, his advocacy was prompted from an unfortunate scenario — the wrongful passing of his sister.
+Bullock is now an avid ally for queer people, especially for the trans community.
+However, his advocacy was prompted by an unfortunate scenario — the wrongful passing of his sister.

 As per this episode of Kikis with Louie, his sister, a black trans woman named Mia Henderson, was murdered in July of 2014 in Baltimore, Maryland.
 Prior to this tragic event occurring, Bullock admits that he wasn’t really as involved with the LGBTQ community as he is now.
 Unfortunately, there were a lot of things he didn’t understand, but he quickly realized that education was key to a more tolerant world.

-This episode is so significant because there’s still a lot of misinformation and lack of education in the subject of transgender individuals.
+This episode is so significant because there’s still a lot of misinformation and a lack of education on the subject of transgender individuals.

 Truly, every episode provides necessary information the LGBTQ youth and everyone for that matter should learn.